 The Egyptian tortoise is endemic to Libya and Egypt although the species is probably extinct in Egypt which is ironic as the species is known as the Egyptian tortoise, the species is critically endangered.
 In the wild, the species is almost extinct.
 T. kleinmanni is considered the tiniest tortoise in the northern hemisphere.
 If you ever want to keep T. kleinmanni as a pet make sure that it is captive-bred.

-The species is small and as such does not need a large enclosure.
+These small species of tortoises make a great pet choice for those who don’t have much space at home.
 Just make sure that the enclosure is larger than 6 sqft.
 The turtle accepts commercial diets such as Mazuri.
 You should offer grasses, hays, weeds, edible flowers, and even leafy greens.

 Overall T. kleinmanni is quite easy to care for and doesn’t require much room.
 However, the endangered nature of the turtle means that it is quite expensive.